noble-assets/orbiter/docs/architecture.md

    payload content to the **executor component** and the **forwarder component**.
 5. **Action Handling**: The dispatcher dispatches pre-actions sequentially to the executor.
 For every action, a specific **action controller** is required to execute the business logic.
-6. **Orbit Handling**: The dispatcher dispatches the cross-chain forwarding operation.
-Similarly to the action processing, every protocol is handled by a specific **forwarding controller**.
+6. **Orbit Handling**: Next, the cross-chain forwarding is dispatched.
+Similar to the action processing, every protocol is handled by a specific **forwarding controller**.
 7. **Statistics Update**: The dispatcher records metrics for monitoring.

 ```mermaid